bonitasoft/bonita-doc/md/custom-user-information-in-bonita-bpm-studio.md

 # Custom User Information in Bonita Studio

-Learn how you can add custom (business) information on users, that will then be available for filtering, for instance
+Learn how you can add custom (business) information on users, that will then be available for filtering.
+For instance:

 Custom User Information are (key, value) pairs that can be added on users.
 You define the attributes that you want to store, and then add the values for the users.